johncosta/johnmcostaiii.com/content/posts/2024-03-01-code-review.markdown

 ## Additional Considerations
-Google's [Standard of Code Review](https://github.com/google/eng-practices/blob/master/review/reviewer/standard.md#the-standard-of-code-review) mentions that the primary goal of the code review is to ensure that "the overall code health of Google's code base is improving over time".
+Google's [Standard of Code Review](https://github.com/google/eng-practices/blob/master/review/reviewer/standard.md#the-standard-of-code-review) mentions that the primary goal of the code review is to ensure that "the overall code health of Google's codebase is improving over time".
 This might be good for a big company like Google, but I feel that if you prioritize people over code, the code will naturally improve over time.
 This is why I like the idea of using code reviews as a learning and knowledge sharing opportunity.